mkurz/deadbolt-2-scala/QuickStart.md

         override def bindings(environment: Environment, configuration: Configuration): Seq[Binding[_]] = Seq(
             bind[HandlerCache].to[MyHandlerCache]
         )
     }

+...and add it to your application.conf

+    play {
+        modules {
+            enabled += be.objectify.deadbolt.scala.DeadboltModule
+            enabled += com.example.modules.CustomDeadboltHook
+        }
+    }

 You're now ready to secure access to controller functions and templates in your Play 2 application.